 Drone photo-ID

 Flying over the animals focusing on the head region.
-Checking scars, pigmentation and tubericles of the head.
+Checking scars, pigmentation and tubercles of the head.

 Evaluation of body condition and health, as well as size determination, using drone photogrammetry.